openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 2. Click Add.
 The Create link page displays.
 3. Enter the Display text to show as the menu item (e.g. Google search).
 4. Enter the URL of the required web page (e.g. http://google.com).
-5. Select Open in a new window to open the page in separate window, or leave unchecked to open in the EQUELLA window.
+5. Select Open in a new window to open the page in separate window, or leave unchecked to open in the openEquella window.
 6. Click Select User  to open the Select recipients dialog, and select the required users.
 7. If required, click Browse  to open a stored icon file on the hard disk or network, then click Upload.
 Alternatively, click Download  for the system to attempt to find the logo from the entered web page.
 The icon is displayed beside the link name.
 8. Click Save.

 ## Dashboard

-The Dashboard function enables administrators to create, disable and delete portlets that display on the EQUELLA Dashboard page.
+The Dashboard function enables administrators to create, disable and delete portlets that display on the openEquella Dashboard page.

 Administrators can add portlets to users’ Dashboard pages.
 Portlets can be configured to show for all users, a group of users or a single user.
 Other properties, such as the ability for users to minimize or close the portlets, can also be set.